asjadsaboor-10p/MongoDB-workshop/lesson-3/README.md

 ```

-3. write  an aggregation query to unwind students from universities collection
+3. Write  an aggregation query to unwind students from universities collection

 ```
 db.universities.aggregate([